bbtufty/romsearch/docs/known_issues.rst

   For example, having an include of "Crash Bandicoot" for the PS1 will also grab "Crash Bash" and "CTR - Crash Team Racing" since at least one of their duplicates starts with "Crash Bandicoot".

-* For multi-disc files, occasionally a run can leave files lying around.
-Running again should clear everything properly and get things as you'd expect

 * Currently, the code only handles ``retool``'s compilations to a very limited degree.

 * Occasionally, multiple ROMs can be found with the same priority.